Introduction

 • YPscore1toCSC is the difference between the first YP-SCORE and the CSC for that age and gender.

 • YPscore2toCSC is the same for the second YP-SCORE.
-These will get used in some plots later, see todo list!
+These will get used in the scaled Jacobson plot later.

 • The search box is a very simple inclusive search so if you put '62' in there the table will reduce to showing you any rows of data that contain '62' anywhere including say a participant ID of 62 or a score of 1.62.